mksonkar/obsidian-notes/Web Development/ReactJS/useCallback Hook.md

 }, [dependency1, dependency2]);
 ```
 3. **Why is it useful?**
--  When a function is passed down as props to child components, memoization helps unnecessary re-renders of those children.
+-  **With props:** When a function is passed down as props to child components, memoization helps by making the function stable thus preventing unnecessary re-renders of those children.
-- When a function is used in `useEffect` as a dependency, memoization prevents `useEffect` from triggering it on every re-render, as React considers the memoized version as stable.
+- **With hooks:** When a function is used in `useEffect` as a dependency, memoization prevents `useEffect` from triggering it on every re-render, as React considers the memoized version as stable.

+**Function stability** means that *the same function reference* in memory is used across re-renders unless it's dependencies change.
+The `useCallback` function does exactly this.

 ### Example
 **Without memoization**